claire-west/svstudio-manual/docs/daw-integration/plugin.md

 !!! warning

     The AudioUnit version of the plugin is made specifically for Logic Pro.
-Other Mac-based DAWs will likely see better compatibility with the VST3 version of the plugin.
+Other Mac-based DAWs will likely have better compatibility with the VST3 version of the plugin.

 ## Saving the Project